England begin T20 World Cup with Afghanistan win

 Curran continues to deliver

-Curran had one wicket for eight runs when he began the 18th over, with Afghanistan still holding some hope of boosting their total from 106-5.
+Playing in his first World Cup, Curran had one wicket for eight runs when he began the 18th over, with Afghanistan still holding some hope of boosting their total from 106-5.

 Ten balls later he had bettered England's previous best figures - Adil Rashid's 4-2 against West Indies in 2021.